cnyvfang/PyFADE/README.md

 - Performance of the initial Python single-thread version was much worse than MATLAB single-thread.

-## 🪄 Optimized Python vs. Initial Python
+## 🪄 Optimized Python Port vs. Initial Python Port

 - The score definition, feature definition, bundled model parameters, and MATLAB-alignment rules are unchanged.